-Complete the Federal student aid application called the Free Application for Federal Student Aid (FAFSA) via the Internet at www.fafsa.ed.gov.
+Complete the Federal student aid application called the Free Application for Federal Student Aid (FAFSA) via the Internet at https://studentaid.ed.gov/sa/fafsa.
 Lakeview's school code is #010501.

+Student aid will only be awarded based on LCN credit hours.
+When packaging awards no “concurrent” enrollment with another school will be considered.
 Most federal and state financial aid is awarded on the basis of demonstrated financial need.
 The formula used to determine who has need and who does not is:

-- Student Budget - Expected Family Contribution = Financial Need
+Student Budget - Expected Family Contribution = Financial Need

 Student Budget is the cost of attending college (tuition, fees, transportation, books, supplies, etc.).
 Expected Family Contribution is taken from the student's Student Aid Report (SAR).

-- Financial Need is the maximum dollar amount of aid from the various sources for which the student is eligible.
+Financial Need is the maximum dollar amount of aid from the various sources for which the student is eligible.